The Forever War: Plot summary

-Almost entirely through luck, Mandella survives four years of military service, while several centuries elapse for humanity in general.
+Almost entirely through luck, Mandella survives four years of military service, while several centuries elapse for humanity.
 He soon becomes the objectively oldest surviving soldier in the war, attaining high rank through seniority rather than ambition.
 He and Potter (who is his last link with the Earth of his youth) are eventually given different assignments, meaning that even if they both survive the war they will likely never meet again due to time dilation.
 After briefly contemplating suicide, Mandella assumes the post of commanding officer of a "strike force", commanding soldiers who speak a language largely unrecognizable to him, whose ethnicity is now nearly uniform ('vaguely Polynesian' in appearance) and who are exclusively homosexual.
 He is disliked by his soldiers and he assumes this is because they had to learn 21st century English to communicate with him and other senior staff and because he is heterosexual.

 Engaging in combat thousands of light years away from Earth, Mandella and his soldiers need to resort to medieval weapons to fight inside a stasis field which neutralizes all electromagnetic radiation in anything not covered with a protective coating.
 Upon return, the strike force learns this is the last battle of the war.
 Humanity has begun to clone itself, resulting in a new, collective species calling itself simply Man.
 Man is able to communicate with the Taurans, who are also clones.
 It is discovered that the war started due to a misunderstanding; the colony ships were lost to accidents and those on Earth with a vested interest in a new war used these disappearances as an excuse to begin the conflict.
 The futile, meaningless war, which had lasted for more than a thousand years, ends.

 Man has established several colonies of old-style, heterosexual humans, just in case the evolutionary change proves to be a mistake.
 Mandella travels to one of these colonies (named "Middle Finger" in the definitive version of the novel) where he is reunited with Potter, who had been discharged much earlier and had taken trips in space to use time dilation to age at a much slower rate, hoping for Mandella's return.
 The epilogue is a news item from the year 3143 announcing the birth of a "fine baby boy" to Marygay Potter-Mandella.